Seatis/my-teaching-materials/workshop/command-line/README.md

   - Create a css directory
   - Change into the images directory
   - Go back to the parent directory
-  - Create at least one file to every directory
+  - Create at least one file to every directory using the command line

 ---
   - Fork this git repository: https://github.com/greenfox-academy/git-lesson-repository.git